Basing yourself at La Martinière gives you the opportunity to visit many places within the area.

 Some are small markets with just a few stalls selling local produce others like Rennes are enormous.

-We have been to many of the markets listed below, but not all of them.
+We have been to many of the markets listed below.

 Markets marked with a * we can recommend and ** Highly recommend.